View the auIGF 2026 program

 As a volunteer-run initiative, the auIGF relies entirely on the generous financial contributions of its sponsors and time of our hardworking community members.

-The auIGF is a product of the Australian internet community, convened by a Multi-Stakeholder Steering Committee (MSSC).
-This committee comprises individual volunteers and organisations, all supported by a Secretariat from the .au Domain Administration (auDA).
+The auIGF is an initiative of the Australian Internet community.
+It is housed within Internet Australia, and organised by a Multi-Stakeholder Steering Committee (MSSC).
+The committee comprises individual volunteers and representatives from some key organisations in Australia’s Internet community, with secretariat support provided by the .au Domain Administration (auDA).

 Chair: